raspberrypilearning/cd-my-favourite-celebrity/en/step_3.md

 ## Getting started

-+ Setting up trinket and remixing
++ Setting up trinket and remixing.
+Use ingredient.